Internet video

 Internet video (also known as online video) is digital video that is distributed over the internet.
-Internet video exists in several formats, the most notable being MPEG-4i AVC, AVCHD, FLV, and MP4.
+Internet video exists in several formats, the most notable being MPEG-4 AVC, AVCHD, FLV, and MP4.

+Watching videos has long fascinated audiences, and this interest has driven the development and advancement of video technology.
+From traditional television sets to personal computers, tablets and smartphones, video has evolved overtime.
+Internet connectivity has further increased accessibility and convenience, giving rise to a wide range of online video platforms that provide streaming or downloadable content.
+Some of these platforms include YouTube, Netflix, Hulu and Apple TV.

 There are several online video hosting services, including YouTube.
-In recent years, the platform of internet video has been used to stream live events.
+Since the late 2000s, internet video platforms have been used to stream live events.
 As a result of the popularity of online video, notable events like the 2012 U.S. presidential debates have been streamed live on the internet.
 Additionally, internet video has played an important role in the music industry as a medium to watch music videos and increase exposure of songs.

 Video file formats

-Practical online video streaming was only made possible with advances in data compression, due to the impractically high bandwidth requirements of uncompressed video.
+Practical online video streaming was only made possible with advances in data compression due to the impractically high bandwidth requirements of uncompressed video.
 Raw digital video requires a bandwidth of 168 Mbit/s for SD video, and over 1 Gbit/s for FHD video.